itsallcode/white-rabbit/README.md

 Create a file named `holidays.cfg` in your data directory defined in the [configuration file](README.md#configuration) of WhiteRabbit.

-You can use one of the predefined holiday definition files available at
-<https://github.com/itsallcode/holiday-calculator> or you can edit the file
-and add or remove holidays to your own taste, see
-<https://github.com/itsallcode/holiday-calculator> for detailed description of
+You can use one of the <a href="https://github.com/itsallcode/holiday-calculator/tree/main/holidays">predefined holiday definition files</a> or you can edit the file and add or remove holidays to your own taste, see the <a href="https://github.com/itsallcode/holiday-calculator/blob/main/README.md#configuration-file">holiday-calculator documentation</a> for a detailed description of the syntax.
-the syntax.

-Note: WhiteRabbit adds holidays provided by plugins only to new months without any time recordings.
+**Note:** WhiteRabbit adds holidays provided by plugins only to new months without any time recordings.
 As soon as the user adds a time recording for a particular month, WhiteRabbit saves the time recordings for this month including any holidays whether provided by plugins or entered manually.
 After this point in time for the given month WhiteRabbit uses only on the saved file and will not ask any plugin to update the holidays.

 ### <a name="development"></a>Development